ChloeAEde/laser-wavelength-stab/README.md

 * Look out for mode jumps

-# Help, I still don't know what is happening?
+# Help, I still don't know what is happening
 You can write to me on moin[at]404chloenotfound.com.
-Please be kind to my repo, I'm a physicist- we are not known for our amazing coding skills :) The people at Toptica and HighFinesse are also very lovely and helped me a lot in writing this code.
+Please be kind to my repo, I'm just a physicist- we are not known for our amazing coding skills :) The people at Toptica and HighFinesse are also very lovely and helped me a lot in writing this code.